 The bun kabab, as I discovered during my conversation with the team, started life as as a vegetarian/vegan snack.
 The classic bun kabab is the ‘Dal anda Bun Kabab’ ( dal being chana lentils and the anda is the egg), and for those going vegan or not wanting the egg, it tastes just as well without it.

-A patty between a bun or sliced bread also used to be a common streetfood snack in pre-partion Sindh, especially spiced potato patty, ( patatejitikki) or mincemeat ( kheemejitikki), and even what was called a ‘dal sandwich’, lentils stuffed between two slices of bread or a bun.
+A patty between a bun or sliced bread also used to be a common streetfood snack in pre-partion Sindh, especially spiced potato patty, ( patatejitikki) or mincemeat ( kheemejitikki), ‘dal sandwich’, lentils stuffed between two slices of bread or a bun, and in Hyderabad, Sindh some forms of lentil pattice.
 Not entirely sure, but there maybe a connection there too.
 The range probably got bigger with the addition of this ‘chana lentil’ patty.